 If you have MySQL 4.0.x, you can use this option to reduce server load significantly when a search query is used on your server.
 Admin CP > vBulletin Options > Search Type.
 Remember, the change itself is a server-heavy process as it needs to alter the vBulletin post and thread table.
 If you don’t have many searches avoid such a big query right at this moment.

 8. Optimal vBulletin Options

 - Enable All AJAX features – Make sure that this is set to allow all AJAX Features.
 Ajax helps reduce the server load by not reloading a page where AJAX can be used.
 (Quick Reply for instance) > General Settings -> Disable AJAX Features and select Enable All Ajax Features.

 - Cookies and HTTP Header Options > Remove Redirection Message Pages – Put it off to save on unneeded page loads and bandwidth.

 - Cookies and HTTP Header Options > Add No-Cache HTTP Headers – Make sure you don’t opt for No-Cache setting and so set this to No.

 - Server Settings and Optimization Options > Cached Posts Lifespan – If you have no issues with space on your server setting this to a higher value is recommended.
 I have this set to 10 days and once you turn this on rebuilding your Post Cache under Maintenance > Update Counters

 - Server Settings and Optimization Options > Update Thread Views Immediately – Set this to No. It will update thread views via a cron every 1 hour by default.
 If you wish to change this, you can do so by editing the Scheduled Task for Thread Views to a different time.

 - Server Settings and Optimization Options > Update Attachment Views Immediately – Set to No.

-- User Listing & Profile Viewing > Show Last Post on Profile Page – This is very server intensive process and so set this to No.
+- User Listing & Profile Viewing > Show the Last Post on Profile Page – This is a very server intensive process and so set this to No.